 China is the most-visited country by ESL teachers abroad.
 With a population of 1.4 billion people, China has a diverse range of job opportunities.
-With a unique food culture you have to experience to understand and media industry that rivals Hollywood, teaching English in China can be one of the greatest and most rewarding journeys of your career.
+With a unique food culture, you have to experience to understand, and a media industry that rivals Hollywood, teaching English in China can be one of the greatest and most rewarding journeys of your career.
 Best of yet, with all its job competition, China has some of the highest average salaries and greatest benefits of any potential destination.
+You can also choose to teach Chinese students English online.

 As one of the oldest civilizations and most developed modern countries, China has both a rich history and fantastic luxuries.
 From mega-cities to rural escapes, China has a unique culture that is easy to thrive in.
-Native English speakers with bachelors degrees or experience teaching will have no trouble finding excellent work.
+You will have many opportunities to get immersed in the culture if you teach ESL in China.
+Native English speakers with bachelor’s degrees or experience teaching will have no trouble finding excellent work.
+Check out our guide to the best cities in China to teach English.

 Teaching English in China